 - Architecture: Fortifications, casemates, underground passages.

-- Access: Visits are permitted for certain sections, but others require discretion.
+- Access: Visits are permitted for some sections, but others require discretion.

 - Photography: Capturing military architecture and historical atmosphere.